wkdalswns0427/wkdalswns0427.github.io/_pages/robot.md

 ![gif](/assets/images/sajogi3.gif){: width="250" height="300" }
 <br>
 <span style="font-size:0.8em;">
     My SPOT, **SAJOGI** is made with high-torque servo motors and has *RaspberryPi4B* for controller.
-I managed to make him walk(kind of)...!<br>
-    At that time my understanding on electric circuit was insufficient, which led to buzzing and unexpected movements.
-This experience led me to build experties on electric circuits and later was able to design full analog circuit with RC filters on CARTRASCHE.
+12 motors are controlled by a PCA9685 driver with modified capacitor of 1200μF.
+He can walk forward and crouch!
+LiDAR implementation and SLAM experiment is ongoing.
+However he does have some structural defects due to unexpected motor size so I will need some time and money to make him function perfectly.
     <br>**code repository -> [LINK](https://github.com/wkdalswns0427/SpotMicro_SAJOGI)**
 <br>